Purple-Tier COVID Restrictions for San Diego County Take Effect Early Saturday - Times of San Diego

 Story continues below

-Supervisor Greg Cox said at an afternoon briefing that Tuesday’s bad news “is just one moment in time in our fight against this pandemic.
-It doesn’t have to be THE moment.”
+Supervisor Greg Cox said at an afternoon briefing that “today’s bad news is just a moment in time” and not a permanent moment.

-Supervisor Nathan Fletcher said San Diego County is in better shape than other spots in the nation, where conditions were “dire.”
+Supervisor Nathan Fletcher said San Diego County is in better shape than other spots in the nation, where conditions were “dire,” including Texas.
+He said Texas made the mistake of basing its reopening decisions on hospitalizations instead of case counts.

-“Texas is a case study in what not to do,” he said, referring to its use of hospitalizations instead of case numbers for deciding when to reopen businesses….
-You have to take action before it’s out of control.”

-Fletcher called the latest move a “setback for the region but also a reset for us.
-It is natural that as … you see case counts decline, that we collectively lose our focus a little bit. ….
-That progress can lull us into a sense of complacency.
-But unfortunately COVID-19 doesn’t get complacent.
-It doesn’t get fatigued. … It continues to spread.”
+Fletcher asked members of the public to report violations at 858-694-2900.
+Or email Safereopeningcomplianceteam@sdcounty.ca.gov.

 State officials reported Tuesday that San Diego County had an unadjusted new daily coronavirus case rate of 10.0 per 100,000.
 The adjusted case rate dropped to 8.9 per 100,000.
 Last week’s unadjusted case rate was 8.7 per 100,000.